e-sites/Bluetonium/README.md

 #### Custom DataTransformers

 It is possible that your characteristic has a custom data format or has a data format not yet supported.
-Than you can create your own custom DataTransformer for that property.
+Then you can create your own custom DataTransformer for that property.

 The custom DataTransformer needs to conform to the `DataTransformer` protocol which has two functions.